kiwiheretic/logos-v2/README.md

 This is the Logos-V2 project, a Django/Twisted IRC bot  originally based (in concept) on the  [CancelBot Project](http://cancelbot.sourceforge.net/home.html), but no longer shares any code (except for a few lines) with the original project.
 No longer binds to XChat but is completely self contained.
 Is cross platform and supports Centos, Ubuntu & Windows.
 (Basically anywhere Django, Twisted and Python 2.7 is supported)  Released under the Apache License.

+You can see screenshots on the [official user documentation website](https://biblebot.wordpress.com/).

 ### Features ###

 Features include: